Source code

 }

-// Whether this variable has been visited in this traversal.
+// Has this variable been visited?

 match context.index_map.entry(name.clone()) {